Best Buy to Let Mortgage Rates Compare Deals

 Posted

-When assessing whether you’re eligible for a buy-to-let mortgage, lenders assess your potential rental income and look at whether you meet certain criteria.
+When assessing whether you’re eligible for a buy to let mortgage deal, lenders assess your potential rental income and look at whether you meet certain criteria.
 The criteria and requirements you need to meet can vary from lender to lender.
-Because buy-to-let mortgages are typically seen as riskier for lenders than residential mortgages, they tend to have stricter requirements.
+Because buy to let mortgages are typically seen as riskier for lenders than residential mortgages, they tend to have stricter requirements.
 To find out your options, call us on 0330 433 2927.

-Are Buy-to-Let Interest Rates Different from Residential Rates?
+Are BTL Mortgage Interest Rates Different from Residential Rates?

-Even the cheapest buy-to-let mortgage rates tend to be a little higher than the rates included in mortgage deals on residential properties as buy-to-lets are riskier investments for lenders.
+Even the cheapest buy to let mortgage interest rates tend to be a little higher than the rates included in mortgage deals on residential properties as buy to lets are riskier investments for lenders.

 For example, if you have a mortgage on your home and a mortgage on a rental property, but you find yourself able to make only one of these monthly payments, it’s very likely you’ll prioritise the mortgage payment on your home over the one on the rental property.

-You can look at BTL rates from across the market with our free comparison tool above.
+You can look at BTL mortgage rates from across the market with our free BTL rate comparison tool above.

 The amount you can borrow and the rates available to you will depend on the size of your deposit and your expected rental income, as this will determine how much you’ll be able to afford in monthly interest payments.
-Use our buy-to-let calculator to estimate how much you could borrow.
+Use our buy to let mortgage calculator to estimate how much you could borrow.

 You can apply for consent to let on your residential property from your current lender if you only intend on renting it out for a certain period of time - e.g. a year.
 Alternatively, if you want to let out your current home indefinitely and maybe release some equity from it at the same time to buy a new home, you’ll want to consult a mortgage broker about letting to buy.

-It is possible for a first-time buyer to take out a mortgage on a buy-to-let property but there are very few lenders available that offer these kinds of niche products, so you may want to consult a mortgage broker on buy-to-let mortgages.
+It is possible for a first time buyer to take out a mortgage on a buy to let property but there are very few lenders available that offer these kinds of niche products, so you may want to consult a mortgage broker on buy to let mortgages, such as John Charcol.

-Can You Get Mortgage on a Buy-to-Let Property with a Deposit of Less than 25%?
+Can You Get Mortgage on a BTL Property with a Deposit of Less than 25%?

-The majority of buy-to-let lenders offer LTVs (loan-to-values) up to 75%.
+The majority of BTL lenders offer LTVs (loan-to-values) up to 75%.
 There are several specialist lenders which offer LTVs up to 80%.
-You may want to speak to a mortgage adviser if you’re after one of these slightly more specialist mortgages as they tend to be relatively expensive.
+You may want to speak to a BTL mortgage adviser if you’re after one of these slightly more specialist mortgages as they tend to be relatively expensive.

 Can You Apply for a Mortgage in a Limited Company Name?

-Your application could be denied for a number of reasons, including:
+Your buy to let mortgage application could be denied for a number of reasons, including:

-Property type - not all lenders offer buy-to-let mortgages on all property types.
-For example, you could be declined a mortgage for high-rise flats, ex-council houses, or non-standard construction properties.
+Property type - not all lenders offer buy to let mortgages on all property types.
+For example, you could be declined a buy to let mortgage for high-rise flats, ex-council houses, or non-standard construction properties.

 Buy-to-Let Guide